Hong Kong through the Looking Glass: A Series on Sustainable Planet, People, and Prosperity

 However what Hong Kong considers as acceptable air is more polluted than what is considered acceptable by Tucson, which follows U.S. EPA standards.
 New HK Air Quality Objectives proposed for adoption in 2014 will improve that.
 But neither Hong Kong’s proposed standards nor Tucson’s meet World Health Organization (WHO) Air Quality Guidelines.
 Here’s a comparison.

 Although its air quality objectives are less healthy than Tucson’s, Hong Kong has significantly improved its air over the past 15 years.
-Following comprehensive vehicle emission control measures announced in 1999, levels of particulates, sulfur dioxide, and nitrogen oxides decreased 34%, 60%, and 30% respectively by 2010.
+Following comprehensive vehicle emission control measures announced in 1999, levels of particulates, sulfur dioxide, and nitrogen oxides decreased 34 percent, 60 percent, and 30 percent respectively by 2010.
 In the past few years a variety of carrot and stick measures have been adopted to further decrease vehicle emissions.
 These include grants to encourage owners of older cars to replace them with less polluting vehicles and a law requiring drivers to turn off engines while vehicles are stationary.

 Additional measures planned for implementation include expansion of Hong Kong’s heavily used rail network (I’m eagerly awaiting the already-under-construction MTR extension to the University of Hong Kong and Kennedy Town), rationalization of bus routes, the establishment of zones limited to pedestrians or low emission vehicles, and the adoption of mandatory building energy codes.